 9. The Witchery – Edinburgh

-What makes it unique: Interiors unlike any you’ll have eaten among before
+What makes it unique: Interiors unlike any you’ll have eaten within before.

 Right on the Royal Mile, close to Edinburgh Castle, this gothic restaurant has not just a prime location but delicious local Scottish food and the most atmospheric surroundings.
 The oak-pannelled Witchery or the candle-lit Secret Garden can both be hired on an exclusive-use basis to host your wedding breakfast for up to 60 guests.
 It’s luxurious, romantic and truly unique: picture baroque red leather chairs, oak panels, stone walls draped with tapestries, heraldic painted ceilings and dozens of antique candlesticks.